iarenaza/moodle-filter_multilang2/README.md

   - Else, as fallback, print the text with language 'other' if such one is set.
 - Text outside of "lang blocks" will always be shown.
+- All untrusted text is automatically sanitised after multilang processing.

 ## Definition of "lang block" ##
 Is any text (including spaces, tabs, linefeeds or return characters) placed between '{mlang XX}' and '{mlang}' markers.
 You can not only put text inside "lang block", but also images, videos or external embedded content.
 For example, this is a valid "lang block":